venk120soft/Javasript-learnings/CallApplyBind.md

 ## Using call() Method
 #### Note: If a function is not a method of a JavaScript object, it is a function of the global object
-* We can pass the parameters to the call() method like parameters.
-Ex: testFunction.call(param1, p2, p3, p4)
+* We can pass the parameters individually to the call() method Ex: testFunction.call(param1, p2, p3, p4)
-* The call() method can be used on different objects.
-* To use call() method on differnet objects we must pass the first argument as scope of the ownership
+* To use call() method on differnet objects we must pass the first argument as scope of that object
-* If the scope of the function points to same object then we can pass as this
+* If the scope of the object points to current object then we can pass as this

+* The call() allows for a function/method belonging to one object to be assigned and called for a different object
+* With call(), we can write a method once and then inherit it in another object, without having to rewrite the method for the new object.

 ```jaascript
 Ex:
 testFunc.call(); // this is same as testFunc();